How to Teach Your Kids About Holiday Budgeting | Mydoh

 7. Start saving money early

-Granted, this last tip may not help you as Christmas Day looms near, but if you find the holidays often put a strain on your finances, make a resolution to set aside monthly savings for the next year.
-Make it a teachable moment for your tweens and teens and discuss a plan to spread the cost out the following year.
-Parents can also encourage their kids to save money and think about putting aside a set amount each month in a jar, envelope or piggy bank.
+If you find the holidays often put a strain on your finances, make a resolution to set aside monthly savings for the next year.
+Make it a teachable moment for your kids and teens and discuss a plan to spread the cost out the following year.
+Parents can also encourage their kids to save money and think about putting aside a set amount each month.
+Mydoh makes that easy with our Savings Goals feature in the Mydoh app.

 Read more about teaching good money habits